LogosNetwork/logos-webwallet-sdk/src/Utils/blake2b/README.md

 #### `let digest = hash.digest(out?: ('binary'|'hex')|(Uint8Array|Buffer))`

 Digest / Finalize the hash.
 Passing 'out' as 'hex' will return a hex output where as passing nothing or 'binary' will return the binary output.
 You many also pass a final piece of data as a buffer or uint8array this will return the final hash in binary.

-#### `var promise = blake2b.ready([cb])`

-Wait for the WASM code to load.
-Returns the WebAssembly instance promise as well for convenience.
-You have to call this at least once before instantiating the hash.

 ## Browser demo